JosueHerrero/FloowApp/README.txt

 The presenter is a pure Java class so it is easy to test.
-From that on, if the app is going to be big it is good to have a persistence layer to encapsulate all the database and network logic (inside different places), so the presenter doesn´t actually know from where is the data coming.
+From that on, if the app is going to be big it is good to have a persistence layer to encapsulate all the database and network logic (inside different places), so the presenter doesnï¿½t actually know from where is the data coming.

 It is decoupled.
-In this case I use a repository for retrieving/saving the paths file from disk, so the presenter doesn´t have the context.
+In this case I use a repository for retrieving/saving the paths file from disk, so the presenter doesnï¿½t have the context.

 Features:

 	-	All the mandatory features plus the next ones:

-	-	Allow the user to see each journey’s path plotted on a map, when selected from the list.
+	-	Allow the user to see each journeyï¿½s path plotted on a map, when selected from the list.
-	-	Secure the data that’s stored on the device.(The path list file is encrypted)
+	-	Secure the data thatï¿½s stored on the device.(The path list file is encrypted)
-	-	Retain the user’s data if the app is deleted and re-installed.
+	-	Retain the userï¿½s data if the app is deleted and re-installed.
 	-	I have written unit tests for the presenter.